ASSERT-KTH/nano-agent/README.md

 ## Why it exists

 Most coding agents (e.g. Aider, SWE-Agent, Devin) are designed to perform well.
-To achieve that, they bake in layers of human-designed heuristics:
+To achieve that, they bake in layers of effective but ad-hoc solutions:
 navigation memory, prompt rewriting, hand-crafted repo maps, retry logic...

 These make agents more *capable*, but also more *opaque*.
 They're hard to analyze, and thus harder to adopt.